nielse63/312-Development/docs/documentation.md

 - CI/CD Pipelines
 - Third-Party Integrations

-## Automation

-In order to keep my docs up to date, I've created a node script to insert markdown variables where needed, update the directory tree, and more.

-You can read the full details of this script in the [`scripts/docs`](../scripts/docs) directory.

 ## Linting

 I use [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli/) to lint my documentation.
 This is to ensure the information I'm publishing meets basic community standards of quality, and no errors are found in the wild.